 The point is to become conscious of what you're saying to those you love and make sure that you're building love and connection instead of tearing the two of you apart without even realizing it.

-Here are 3 toxic phrases for you to become aware of, even if they're just thoughts, and know that you can react in ways that create more love instead of tearing it down...
+Know that you can choose to react in ways that create more love instead of tearing it down.

 Toxic Phrases #1: You should...